Gloyns/elonmask/_pages/install.md

  On Windows: Right-click the .zip file and select Extract All, then choose a location to save the folder.
  On Mac: Double-click the .zip file, and it will extract automatically.

-3. Ensure the unzipped folder is named Elon-Mask.
+3. Ensure the unzipped folder is named elon-mask.

 <h2>Step 2: Open Chrome Extensions Page</h2>